NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

     The only permission that this role needs is to be able to invoke a Lambda function.
     **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
 - Create the Lambda function with the Python code provided in this repository.
-- Create an S3 bucket for the Lambda function to store the matching conditions file, and the event information, in.
 - Create an EventBridge Schedule to trigger the Lambda function.
 By default, it will trigger it to run every 15 minutes, although there is a parameter that will allow you to set it to whatever interval you want.
 - Optionally create a CloudWatch alarm that will alert you if the Lambda function fails.